urchymanny/airvend-ruby/README.md

 customer = power.verify(payload)
 ````

-Finally, to purchase power for the verified customer, you would prepare a payload
+Finally, to purchase power for the verified customer, you would prepare a payload using the customer number that is gotten from the `verify` method

 ``` ruby
 payload =  {